 About the Producer

-Hello!
-I’m Blake Naftel.
-A visual journalist with a love for filmmaking, coupled with nearly 20 years of storied experiences documenting extreme weather.
-Originally this project began in 2003 as part of a lifelong interest in meteorology, history and severe weather.
+Blake Naftel is a journalist with a love for filmmaking, coupled with 20 years of storied experiences documenting extreme weather.
+The project initially began in the early 2000’s as part of a combined lifelong interest in meteorology, history and severe weather.
 It was especially magnified in light of the tragic loss of three accomplished storm chasers on May 31, 2013; who also were personal friends.
-Professionally, my background in the broadcast media industry has ranged from work as a photojournalist, reporter, weather producer, radio host, editor, and technician since 1998.
-A Kalamazoo, Michigan native; academically I earned a Bachelor’s of Science in Geography/GIS (Geographic Information Systems) and Communications from Western Michigan University.
+Professionally, Naftel’s background in the broadcast media industry has ranged from work as a weather producer, photojournalist, reporter, radio host, editor, and technician since 1998.
+A Kalamazoo, Michigan native, Naftel achieved a Bachelor’s of Science degree in Geography/GIS (Geographic Information Systems) and Communications from Western Michigan University in 2006.
 Three Reel Films™, the independent multimedia company associated with “Anthology” and future projects, was established in November 2014.